DefangLabs/defang-docs/blog/2024-08-30-august-product-updates.md

 ![Defang Compose Update](/img/defang-compose-update.webp)

-Wow - what a month of Aug it has been!
+Wow - what a month of August it has been!
 We made some big strides of progress on our vision of providing a radically simpler way to Develop, Deploy, and Debug _portable_ cloud applications.

 ## Ask Defang